salesforce-ux/theo/README.md

 **@param {function} formatter**
-An function that should return a string representation of the reformatted *Design Properties*.
+An function that should return a string representation of the reformatted *Design Tokens*.

 The formatter will be called with two arguments: